On Demand ACAAI 2022 Annual Scientific Meeting General Sessions

 At the conclusion of this activity, participants should be able to:

-- Identify major advances in key areas of cutting edge research in immunologic mechanisms and allergic responses, including anaphylaxis and pathophysiology of the upper airways, lungs, eyes, skin and gastrointestinal tract.
+- Identify major advances in key areas of cutting-edge research in immunologic mechanisms and allergic responses.

 - Demonstrate knowledge of basic processes linking molecular and cellular biology and genetics with allergic pathophysiology and immunodeficiency.